linghaosong/Sextans/README.md

 + Xilinx Vitis 2019.2

-If you find this code useful in your research, please cite:
+If you find this code useful, please cite:

     @misc{sextans2021,
     Author = {Linghao Song and Yuze Chi and Atefeh Sohrabizadeh and Young-kyu Choi and Jason Lau and Jason Cong},